bawks-org/release-tracking/README.md

 # release-tracking
-This repository will be used to track and update new releases of movies and episodes as they become available.
+### This repository will be used to track and update new releases of movies and episodes as they become available.
+Enabling this to be a single source for updates of context across the now fractured world of post cord cutting with dozens of online streaming services.
+With no real option available to get a single product that has all the streaming, network, and broadcast options we may want.
+Even if there was such a thing the cost would be equivalent to leasing a new car.